saucecode/discord-alkaline-bot/README.md

 The backup is encrypted with salsa20 (`pip install salsa20`) using the bot's login token as the key, by default.
 Encryption is done because the uploaded backup can be retrieved by anyone with access to the home channel.
 It's probably a bad idea.

 The home_channel is the channel which the bot considers it's home.
 It is specified in `data/settings.json` with they key `home_channel` and value of any TextChannel ID.

+Plugins can specify which files they'd like to be backed up by setting a list `BACKUP_FILES`.
+When `createbackup` is called, the backup plugin will go through all loaded plugins, and save the files listed in these lists to the backup.
+See `modules/notifications.py`'s constructor for an example.